cortex-lab/phy/docs/gui.md

 Once an action is added, you can call it with `actions.hello()` where `hello` is the name of the action.
 By default, this is the name of the associated function, but you can also specify the name explicitly with the `name=...` keyword argument in `actions.add()`.

 You'll find more details about `actions.add()` in the API reference.
+For example, use the `menu='MenuName'` keyword argument to add the action to a menu in the menu bar.

 Every GUI comes with a `default_actions` property which implements actions always available in GUIs: